 cue'd in order to be shifted

 in time or arranged in sequence.
-If this were not the case, then
+Imagine a different design where

-would take all of its parameters (a set of sounds) and line them up to start
+takes all of its parameters (a set of sounds) and lines them up to start

 In addition to At (denoted in SAL by the

 transformation is very important.
 It appeared in the introduction, and

 it is denoted in SAL by the